 Seeraga samba rice is a quintessential ingredient of biryani in south India as it has a wonderful flavor, it does not gather into thick lumps and most importantly it absorbs the flavors of masala.

 I recommend you to prepare any biryani 2 or 3 hours before serving (and keep it warm in a hot casserole) so that the masala is fully absorbed by rice and you can savor biryani heartily.
+This is one of the reasons behind the taste of biryani served in restaurants.

 First let us get into the recipe for restaurant style Seeraga Samba Vegetable Biryani: